cap-js/docs/java/query-api.md

 CqnSelect q = Select.from(SALES).where(comparison(props, GT, vals));
 ```

-You can also compare multiple list values at once in a `IN` predicate - for example to efficiently filter by mutiple key value sets:
+You can also compare multiple list values at once using an `IN` predicate - for example to efficiently filter by multiple key value sets:

 ```java
 import static com.sap.cds.ql.CQL.*;